-The struggles with having Asian hair are real.
+This article is about the best pomade for Asian hair and how to style it for many trending looks.
+The struggles with having thick Asian hair is real.
 It’s thicker and fuller because it has twice the diameter than Caucasian hair.
-This article is about the pomade and how to style it for many trending looks.

-One day I discovered pomade.
-I can’t tell you how awesome this stuff is and how it has changed my hair life.
+I discovered pomade, and I can’t tell you how awesome this stuff is and how it has changed my hair life.

-You can also check out some great winners here too!
+You can also check out some other great winners here too!

 I like to leave this up to you because it depends on what you want your hair to look like and do.
 But here are a few tips to help you decide.